Please note: This is a supplement to the “Blockchain and Cryptocurrency Explained” series. If you want to start from the beginning, go here.

-Now Red and Blue have coins to carry out the transaction in block 1.
+With Red and Blue getting some coins in block#0 they can now transact in block#1.
 The noticeable thing for Block#0 is:

 - The section called “previous block” is all 0.

-- Transaction section shows only one transaction which is “Newly Generated Coins” ie the block reward.
+- Transaction section shows only one transaction.
+The “Newly Generated Coins” or the block reward.

 So, the only transaction in the block was rewarding 50 BTC to the person mining the genesis block of bitcoin.
-The address “1a1zP..” is clickable and you can see all the transactions.
+You can click on the bitcoin address and you can see all the transactions.
 (If it is not clickable, you can check the address here).
 It says “Genesis of Bitcoin”.
-The special thing about these 50 BTC is that they not spendable.
-That means no one can use this 50 BTC to exchange for USD, buy ethereum etc. This was a special condition added by Satoshi Nakomoto to ensure the fair distribution through blockchain mining happen from block 1.
+The special rule for bitcoin genesis is that these 50 BTC cannot be used.
+That means no one can use this 50 BTC to exchange for USD, buy ethereum etc. So, the actual block rewards in bitcoin start from block#1.

 When Satoshi came out with the idea of Bitcoin it was a passion project.
-As time went by there were a glut of coins – 817 coins as of writing this.
-Coin developers were faced with an issue of getting people on their platforms.
+As time went by there were a glut of coins – 817 coins.
+Now coin developers are facing an issue of getting people interested in their platforms.
 Additionally, with more money invested into cryptocurrencies expectations started change.
-Developers were invariably seen as the one leading the projects.
-They were expected to:
+Developers are expected to:

 - Hire more developers to keep improving the coin